Nehonix-Team/StruLink/docs/nehonix uri processor 2.2.0.md

-# NehonixURIProcessor v2.2.0
+# StruLink v2.2.0

 ## Overview

-The `NehonixURIProcessor` class provides methods to:
+The `StruLink` class provides methods to:

 - Validate URIs with configurable rules and advanced malicious pattern detection
 - Automatically detect and decode encoding types in URIs with the recommended `autoDetectAndDecode` or the new asynchronous `asyncAutoDetectAndDecode` method